padmajanalam/Advanced-JS-Concepts/ES6-Javascript.md

 console.log(speeds);
 ```
 ### Filter ###
+arr.filter() is used to create a new array function and this function returns a new array consisting of only those elements that satisfied the `condition of the function`.
 The filter() method creates a new array with all elements that pass the test implemented by the provided function.

 ```